GabrielOliveira-1/expenses-app/README.md

 10. Conditional Contents: The UI adjusts based on conditions such as whether there are expenses to display.
 If there are no expenses for a given year, a message is displayed indicating that no expenses are available.

-## App Structure

-The Expenses App is structured as follows:

-Under construction...

 ## How to use it

-1. Clone the repository: git clone <repository-url>
+1. Clone the repository:
+   $ git clone <repository-url>
 2. Navigate to the project directory: cd expenses-app
 3. Install dependencies: npm install
 4. Run the app: npm start